SomeoneElseOSM/SomeoneElse-vector-web-display/README.md

     MbtilesAdd sve01 /var/www/html/vector/sve01/tilemaker_sve01.mbtiles

-A set of vector tiles and a style to view them is copied below apache with "svwd_into_apache.sh" and can be deleted with "svwd_delete.sh".
+A set of vector tiles and a style to view them is copied below apache with `svwd_into_apache.sh` and can be deleted with `svwd_delete.sh`.
 Both take lots of parameters - see the comments at the top of each script for details.

 ## Resources